 What is the city centre access issue?

 A big issue affecting York’s disability community at the moment is around the extended footstreets.
 Essentially, in June 2020, the footstreets area (or pedestrianised area) was temporarily extended to allow for better social distancing.
 However, this meant that streets that had previously allowed Blue Badge holders access were now closed to Blue Badge holders.
+The temporary decision was made permanent on 18th November 2021 by members of the Council Executive – made up of Liberal Democrats and Green Party councillors – despite extensive objections from disabled people and organisations, including York Disability Rights Forum.

 Blue Badge holders can be eligible for a variety of reasons but some key ones include: